desmondphan951/ProjectThree/README.md

 * Blockchain technology for supply chains—A must or a maybe?: https://www.mckinsey.com/business-functions/operations/our-insights/blockchain-technology-for-supply-chainsa-must-or-a-maybe

 * What are the implications of blockchain technology for food & agriculture?: https://www.linkedin.com/pulse/what-implications-blockchain-technology-agriculture-aidan-connolly/

+* What are the Top 5 Challenges in Wine Logistics?: https://medium.com/@Beveragetrade/what-are-the-top-5-challenges-in-wine-logistics-489da39a29fb